cha331/StarCANet/README.md

 ## Overview

-This is the PyTorch implementation of the paper <StarCANet: A Compact and Expandable Neural Network for Massive MIMO CSI Feedback>, which has been submitted to IEEE for possible publication.
+This is the PyTorch implementation of the paper [StarCANet: A Compact and Efficient Neural Network for Massive MIMO CSI Feedback](https://ieeexplore.ieee.org/document/11237103).

 ## Requirements